Indications for: VFEND ORAL SUSPENSION

 VFEND ORAL SUSPENSION Contraindications:

-Concomitant cisapride, pimozide, quinidine, ivabradine, sirolimus, rifampin, rifabutin, carbamazepine, long-acting barbiturates, ergot alkaloids, St. John's wort, naloxegol, tolvaptan, efavirenz ≥400mg every 24hrs (adjusted dose may be used; see Adult dose), ritonavir 400mg every 12hrs.
+Concomitant cisapride, pimozide, quinidine, ivabradine, sirolimus, rifampin, rifabutin, carbamazepine, long-acting barbiturates, ergot alkaloids, St. John's wort, lurasidone, naloxegol, tolvaptan, efavirenz ≥400mg every 24hrs (adjusted dose may be used; see Adult dose), high-dose ritonavir (400mg every 12hrs).
 Concomitant venetoclax at initiation and during ramp-up phase in patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).

 VFEND ORAL SUSPENSION Warnings/Precautions: